-In general, we are interested in non-constant solutions and differentiable solutions.
-To this end, we consider $R$-matrices that are analytic in the spectral parameters $u$ and $v$.
-We consider all the entries of the $R$-matrices to be holomorphic functions, \textit{i.e.} they admit a Taylor expansion
+In this paper we are interested in non-constant solutions and differentiable solutions.
+This is mainly motivated by the fact that in the standard construction, the conserved charges are defined using derivatives of the $R$-matrix\footnote{One could also define a family of conserved charges by evaluating the transfer matrix at different values of the spectral parameter which circumvents the differentiability constraint, but we will not consider this in this paper.}.
+Hence, we consider $R$-matrices that are analytic in the spectral parameters $u$ and $v$

 Due to the fact that the Yang--Baxter equation is not sensitive to the normalisation of $R$, we can always do this as long as the entries are meromorphic functions.
 In principle, we can solve the Yang--Baxter equation order by order in the spectral parameters.
 At zeroth order, we find the constant Yang--Baxter equation.
 Therefore $R^{(0)}$ needs to be one of the constant solutions found in \cite{HIETARINTA}, which we list in Appendix \ref{constantsolutions} for completeness.